den-materials/terminal-basics-navigating-the-filesystem/readme.md

 open ./c/file.txt
 ```

-At any time, we can also use the absolute path, by adding a slash to the beginning of the path.
 The absolute path is the same for a file or a folder regardless of the current working directory, but relative paths are different, depending on what directory we are in.
 Directory structures are laid out like `directory/subdirectory/subsubdirectory`.

 <!-- Ask for dev input (what is relative vs absolute) but with real examples on my PC -->